 A first-generation entrepreneur always faces multiple challenges during the initial phase.
 Owing to sound knowledge, planning, techno-managerial skills, and the highest possible attention to the micro as well as macro details, we converted each challenge into an opportunity to learn and grow.

-- Which was the point that triggered the growth of the Company?
+- Which was the point that triggered the growth of Raghukul Constructions?

 - What is the reason behind your company’s long-standing success?

-I try to be humble in saying that the whatever the company could do till date is an outcome of consistency and sustainance in commencement and completion of the projects and with due regards, I am afraid to call it as a long-standing success since, success is a very relative term and difficult to gauge and measure in the eyes of those who engage themselves in an evaluating others in terms of volumes and magnitudes.
+I try to be humble in saying that whatever Raghukul Constructions could do to date is an outcome of consistency and sustenance in commencement and completion of the projects and with due regard, I am afraid to call it a long-standing success since success is a very relative term and difficult to gauge and measure in the eyes of those who engage themselves in evaluating other in terms of volumes and magnitudes.

-- What are the products/services the company focuses on?
+- What are the products/services Raghukul Constructions focuses on?

-Raghukul works in the real estate development industry and is engaged in the construction of flats and sale.
+Raghukul Constructions works in the real estate development industry and is engaged in the construction of flats and sales.
 We all know that for an individual buying a home is a lifetime investment.
-Raghukul understands the value of hard-earned money of home buyers and respects the sentiments associated with it.
+Raghukul Constructions understands the value of hard-earned money of home buyers and respects the sentiments associated with it.

-- How do you decide to take the Company a step further in terms of your products /services?
+- How do you decide to take Raghukul Constructions a step further in terms of your products /services?

 - How do you think is the real estate market evolving?